Goddard Space Flight Center: Present

 Goddard currently supports the operation of dozens of spacecraft collecting scientific data.
 These missions include Earth science projects like the Earth Observing System (EOS) that includes the Terra, Aqua, and Aura spacecraft flying alongside several projects from other Centers or other countries.
 Other major Earth science projects that are currently operating include the Tropical Rainfall Measuring Mission (TRMM) and the Global Precipitation Measurement mission (GPM), missions that provide data critical to hurricane predictions.
 Many Goddard projects support other organizations, such as the US Geological Survey on Landsat-7 and -8, and the National Oceanic and Atmospheric Administration (NOAA) on the Geostationary Operational Environmental Satellite (GOES) system that provide weather predictions.

 Other Goddard missions support a variety of space science disciplines.
 Goddard's most famous project is the Hubble Space Telescope, a unique science platform that has been breaking new ground in astronomy since 1990.
 Other missions such as the Wilkinson Microwave Anisotropy Probe (WMAP) study the structure and evolution of the universe.
 Other missions such as the Solar and Heliospheric Observatory (SOHO) are currently studying the Sun and how its behavior affects life on the Earth.
 The Lunar Reconnaissance Orbiter (LRO) is mapping out the composition and topography of the Moon and the Solar Dynamics Observatory (SDO) is tracking the Sun's energy and influence on the Earth.
 The OSIRIS-REx asteroid sample return mission returned a sample from asteroid 101955 Bennu in 2023 and under the name OSIRIS-APEX is headed to asteroid 99942 Apophis in 2029.

 Particularly noteworthy operations include the James Webb Space Telescope, which was launched in 2022 and enables investigations across many fields of astronomy and cosmology, such as observation of the first stars and the formation of the first galaxies.

 Future

 The Goddard community continually works on numerous operations and projects that have launch dates ranging from the upcoming year to a decade down the road.
 These operations also vary in what scientists hope they will uncover.
+Upcoming missions include Nancy Grace Roman Space Telescope, Dragonfly, and DAVINCI.